dantuluri/blog/views/iarrc18/main.md

 #### So to say that I outscored Georgia Tech on my own is a testament of my work and passion.

 ## Ending the Journey this Year
 I've written over 1.9 million lines of code in the past 1 and a half years I've learned to code.
 Some might think I'm crazy, but I think coding is addicting.
-I've decided to hopefully take a break for the rest of this year starting in September (unless I go to PennApps) so that I can catch up with my owm life outside of CS.
-Hopefully this will give me time to think of new ideas and new approaches to problems I've encoutnered in my code right now.
+I've decided to hopefully take a break for the rest of this year starting in September (unless I go to PennApps) so that I can catch up with my own life outside of CS.
+Hopefully, this will give me time to think of new ideas and new approaches to problems I've encountered in my code right now.

 ### Takeaways from IARRC 2018

 I haven't run post-project tests on the IARRC repo I made yet.
 These tests give me some statistics of various statistics of the repo.
 I'm guessing I wrote an upwards of around 10,000 lines of code, including code that I didn't use on the vehicle during the competition.

 As I've explained in my paper, I've found that machine learning methods can actually rival traditional computationally expensive computer vision, path planning, and localization algorithms.
-With this proof of concept I'm planning on allowing the ETG 2 to learn on its own (hint: definetly not RL).
+With this proof of concept, I'm planning on allowing the ETG 2 to learn on its own (hint: definitely not RL).

 Canadians seem really nice and understanding and the IARRC competition was held without any flaws.
 International teams didn't seem like they were competing with one another, rather just having fun driving around little robots.
 Teams also collaborated and helped each other out during the competition.
 This is what research and advancement in fields such as self-driving cars should look like; having fun, competing, and collaborating.

-I'm definetly coming back to meet these exteremly diverse, passionate, and compassionate teams next year to have some fun.
+I'm definitely coming back to meet these extremely diverse, passionate, and compassionate teams next year to have some fun.

 ### Acknowledgements (time sequential)